-During on an investor's call in November 2017, Disney's CEO announced that The Last Jedi's director, Rian Johnson, will get his own Star Wars trilogy and that Disney is planning a live-action Star Wars television show for its upcoming streaming service.
-But that's all we know so far.
+During on an investor's call in November 2017, Disney's CEO announced that The Last Jedi's director, Rian Johnson, will get his own Star Wars trilogy, and that Disney is planning a live-action Star Wars television show Jungle Book and Iron Man director Jon Favreau for the upcoming streaming service, as well as new episodes of the animated Star Wars: The Clone Wars.
+But that's all we know.

 Which devices will support it?

 Device support is unclear, though Disney has referred to the upcoming service as an "app" on several occasions, suggesting it could be streamed to smartphones, tablets, computers, TVs, and other internet-connected devices capable of running applications.

 A subscription to Disney’s streaming service will be “substantially cheaper” than Netflix, according to Disney's CEO Bob.
 While on an investor's call in November 2017, Iger detailed the streaming service, which still doesn’t have an official name, and also mentioned pricing:

 “We’ve given a lot of thought to pricing,” Iger said.
 “I can’t get specific with you yet, because we haven’t determined it yet.
 It will be substantially below Netflix because we’ll have substantially less volume.”

 We suspect the price will land somewhere between $8 and $14

 Disney plans to launch its standalone streaming service in 2019.
 During the company’s latest earnings call, Iger said the new streaming service will be “the biggest priority of the company during calendar 2019".

 The service will launch in the US.
 An international version of the service might release before the US launch, however, due to streaming rights.

 What about DisneyLife?